dianemagnin97/MartianCalendar/README.md

 !!!!!
 Mathematical conversions are sourced in ### CONVERSION NUMBERS, subject to change with more accurate information.
 Runs in python 3.6.
 Not for professional purposes.
-Code author created this have accurate world building for a sci-fi novel.
-If anyone likes to read sci-fi novels about the doom of a Mars colony and extreme human suffering hit me up!"""
+Code author created this to have accurate world building for a sci-fi novel.
+If anyone likes to read sci-fi novels about the doom of a Mars colony and extreme human suffering hit me up!
+NB: I 100% support Mars and space exploration and think it's the direction people should be taking and think it will be successful and beneficial to humanity.
+I just like scary books. """

 __author__ = "Diane Magnin"